Bail reduced for man charged in shooting death of 18-year-old

 Under the conditions of release, Peterson is required to wear an electronic PED house arrest monitor, be under 24-hour third party custodian supervision and have the residence searched and cleared for knives and firearms.
 Peterson is not permitted to have direct or indirect contact with the victim’s family and will not have access to alcohol during house arrest.

-Peterson is expected to appear in Fairbanks Superior Court for an Omnibus hearing on September 2.
+Peterson is expected to appear in Fairbanks Superior Court for an omnibus hearing on Sept.
+2.

 If convicted, he could each face a sentence of up to 99 years.